MintiClinti/MintiClinti.github.io/_pages/about.md

   - /about.html
 ---

-My name is Clinton Nguyen and I am studying Statistics and Applied Math at UC Berkeley.
+My name is Clinton Nguyen and I am an undergraduate studying Statistics and Applied Math at UC Berkeley.
 My research interests are currently in machine learning, theory of mind and decision science.

 At Berkeley, I am a project manager for the club [Code for Good](https://codeforgoodberkeley.github.io/) and a research assistant for the [CogNac Lab](https://ivrylab.berkeley.edu/).